 Hormone Therapy for Advanced Prostate Cancer

-Most doctors think it makes sense to start this type of treatment as soon as the cancer becomes advanced.
-This is called early intervention.
+Most doctors think it makes sense to start this type of treatment as soon as prostate cancer becomes advanced.
+Your doctor may call it "androgen deprivation therapy."

-There are several types of hormone therapy drugs.
-Your doctor may give you one or more of these types of treatment.
-They include:
+There are several different hormone therapy drugs.
+Your doctor may give you one or more of them, including:

 Anti-androgens.
-These completely shut down the prostate cancer cell's ability to use any androgens.
+These drugs completely block prostate cancer cells' ability to use any androgens.

 Three common types of anti-androgen drugs are: